VitorSiqueirr/Talypizza/README.md

 ## TASK 3 - CHECKOUT PAGE: PAYMENT INFO

-We want money so we can wash it.
 For that, we will now have a form that contains the credit card so the user can finish the buying process.
 The payment info will be shown between the address and the cart (the cart must be the last thing above the finish order button) and when the user clicks on finish order it will do the following:
 1 - the current cart inside the local storage will be cleaned 2 - a “last order” key will be created on local storage containing the following: the address info, the payment info, and the cart info (all pizza flavors alongside their quantities)
 3 - the user will be redirected to the index page